8 Things To Do In Hanoi (or maybe 9 if you’re lucky)

 We love to just wander the streets of the old quarter and gaze up at the old French colonial buildings.

-It’s vibrant and colourful but have your eyes wide in the the moped filled streets as it’s easy to come a cropper.
+It’s vibrant and colourful but keep your eyes wide open in the moped filled streets as it’s easy to come a cropper.

 8. See The Amazing Train Street

 Hidden away amongst the streets of Hanoi you’ll find the most amazing community that live with a railway line directly outside their front doors.

 Children play and life goes on as normal on the street until just before the twice a day train is due and the residents and children disappear from sight and anything left on the street gets taken in.

 We were unlucky when we visited as the train was cancelled but normally as the train rumbles through the street there is literally no breathing space between the houses and the train.